tc39/notes/meetings/2023-11/november-27.md

 decidedly a less ergonomic API, but I hope it is uncontroversial that BYOB chunking -- either the BYOB use case or the chunking use case and the streaming use case are advanced more in these use cases that can literally live with a tradeoff of having a less ergonomic API for maximal efficiency.
 And something like this is more efficient than having an intermediate-style API that is somewhat ergonomic, like returning a result object with read and written.
-So while I can live with variant 4, though with the caveat of having -- of requiring an output offset in the input as well, I would actually be much happy were something like variation 4B.
+While I can live with variant 4, though with the caveat of having -- of requiring an output offset in the input as well, I would actually be much happy were something like variation 4B.
 So for people supportive to have BYOB use case, I would appreciate your thoughts on this, if you could take a minute to read the slide and read this API.